Wells Fargo smashes profit estimates on reserve release boost | Business

 Wells Fargo smashes profit estimates on reserve release boost

+"Wells Fargo benefited from the continued economic recovery, strong markets that helped drive gains in our affiliated venture capital businesses, and our progress on improving efficiency," Scharf said in a statement.
+Average loans fell to $854.7 billion in the quarter from $971.3 billion a year earlier, with commercial banking posting the biggest decline at 22%.

-Wells Fargo & Co swung to a profit in the second quarter, smashing Wall Street expectations on Wednesday, as it released $1.6 billion in funds set aside to cover soured loans.
-Wells Fargo has been operating under tight regulatory scrutiny since 2016, when details emerging from a sales scandal led to the departure of two chief executives and cost the bank billions of dollars in litigation and remediation expenses.
+Wells Fargo & Co swung to a profit in the second quarter, smashing Wall Street expectations, as it released $1.6 billion in funds it had set aside to cover loans that might have gone bad.
+The lender also had more room to cut costs in the quarter as expenses tied to its years-old sales practices scandal stabilized, although it struggled with slowing loan growth.

-Wells Fargo & Co swung to a profit in the second quarter, smashing Wall Street expectations on Wednesday, as it released $1.6 billion in funds set aside to cover soured loans.

-Wells Fargo has been operating under tight regulatory scrutiny since 2016, when details emerging from a sales scandal led to the departure of two chief executives and cost the bank billions of dollars in litigation and remediation expenses.
-Under an order imposed by the Federal Reserve in 2018, the bank is not allowed to let its assets rise above $1.95 trillion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)